 Native to Southeast Asia, the genus Dendrobium is one of the largest of all orchid groups.
 There are about 1,200 individual species, and they grow in all manner of climates, from hot, wet lowlands to high-altitude, colder mountains.
 Growers usually divide dendrobiums into groups based on their growing conditions.
 All dendrobiums are epiphytes, meaning that they grow on other plants.
 In nature, they grow on the branches of trees.
 Some are deciduous and some hold onto their leaves all year round.

-Serious collectors often favor the D. nobile, but the most common kind of dendrobium—the kind gracing grocery store shelves—is a hybrid Dendrobium phalaenopsis.
+Serious collectors often favor the D. nobile, but the most common kind of dendrobium—the kind gracing grocery store shelves—is a hybrid Dendrobium phalaenopsis, also known as a dendrobium orchid.

 There are considered warm-house plants by growers, meaning they favor conditions in a warm greenhouse.
 The temperature for these plants should be above 60 degrees Fahrenheit at all times.
 Although experience has shown they can withstand a few nights down to 50 degrees Fahrenheit, this should be avoided if possible.
 A slight drop in nighttime temperature will often stimulate a bloom.